-- Able to adapt quickly to industry changes as a company, fostering cohesion and strength as one.
+- Able to adapt quickly to industry changes as a company, fostering cohesion, and strength as one.

-- Staff are required to be more IT-effective and efficient especially in communicative tools, using the web and digital tools eg. when you’re working on a document or checking the team’s availability on a shared calendar, a chat or call can be initiated right from where you are on the platform.
+- Staff is required to be more IT-effective and efficient especially in communicative tools, using the web and digital tools eg. when you’re working on a document or checking the team’s availability on a shared calendar, a chat or call can be initiated right from where you are on the platform.

 Entering a New Norm in Consumer Behaviour